 This is how you brew the most beautiful elopement adventure.

-When you work with me, we walk through these four areas, and I help you turn your thoughts into an unique-to-you plan.
+When you work with me, we walk through these four areas, and I help you turn your thoughts into a unique-to-you plan.
 If you tell me you want to climb a cliff next to a lake, I will deep research and give you specific location options.
 As a lifelong adventurer and sporto, I know how to find the spot you’re dreaming of, and locate the jeep or catamaran to take you there.

 But all that detail and planning is only right when the initial ideas and feelings come from you.
 We will let your feelings lead the way – everything starts there.
 It is those feelings that can help you when deciding where to elope!

 If you’re still thinking over what your themes are?
 No problem!
 You might want to read more about how much an elopement costs, or my unorthodox take on how to decide how many guests should be at your wedding.